hanzlanouman/Hostel-Management-System/README.md

 The Hostel Management System project relies on the following external libraries:

 - JavaFX (for GUI components)
 - MySQL Connector/J (for connecting to the database)

+or

+- OracleJDBC Driver (for connecting to oracle Database

 All dependencies are managed using Maven.
 They will be automatically downloaded when building the project.

 Contributing

-Contributions to the Hotel Management System project are welcome!
+Contributions to the Hostel Management System project are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

 Before making significant changes, please discuss them via issues to ensure they align with the project's goals and standards.

 ## Acknowledgments